-"2022 Form 10-K" means the Annual Report on Form 10-K for the year ended December 31, 2022, which was filed by the Company on July 27, 2023.
+"2022 Form 10-K" means the Company's Annual Report on Form 10-K for the year ended December 31, 2022, which was filed by the Company on July 27, 2023:

 "Algorithm" refers to a set of instructions that perform a particular action.
 Our team of data scientists and medical professionals create proprietary instruction sets, or "Algorithms," to identify recovery opportunities within the data sets of our Assignors' Claims.
 Our proprietary algorithms incorporate various data points within the data sets of our Assignors' Claims, which may include, but are not limited to, medical coding classification systems such as diagnosis codes (e.g., ICD-8/ICD-9/ICD-10 codes), procedure codes (e.g., CPT codes), and drug codes (e.g., NDC codes); non-medical data such as demographics and date ranges; and data from public sources such as crash reports, offense incident reports, and other reports that provide details as to an occurrence.
 These Algorithms are then applied to our Assignors' aggregated Claims data, filtering through the billions of lines of data from our Assignors to identify recoverable opportunities consistent with a given Algorithm's criteria.
-Identified potential recoveries are then further quality reviewed by our medical team.
+Identified potential recoveries are then further quality reviewed by our medical team;

 "Billed Amount" (a/k/a the charged amount or retail price) is the full commercial value of services billed by the provider, or the full charge that the provider would ordinarily bill for the service provided.
-The Billed Amount for a specific procedure code is based on the provider and varies from location to location.
-The Company uses historical data from Claims submitted by providers to determine the Billed Amount when a Billed Amount is not provided in the data received from the Assignor.
+The Billed Amount for a specific procedure code is based on the provider and may vary from location to location.
+Where a Billed Amount is not provided in the data received from the Assignor, the Company may use paid amount or paid adjusted values, where available, to extrapolate a Billed Amount value.
+Where we have to extrapolate a Billed Amount to establish damages, the calculated amount may be contested by opposing parties;